jdlrobson/weekipedia/README.md

 > export SITE_EXPAND_ARTICLE=1

+To expand sections by default only on tablet.
+If true overrides SITE_EXPAND_ARTICLE.
+> export SITE_EXPAND_SECTIONS_TABLET_=1

 To expand sections by default.
-If true overrides SITE_EXPAND_ARTICLE.
+If true overrides SITE_EXPAND_ARTICLE and SITE_EXPAND_SECTIONS_TABLET
 > export SITE_EXPAND_SECTIONS=1

 To change the default home page